-LABEL DESCRIPTION Apply Click Apply to save your changes to the Switch's run-time memory.
-The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the nonvolatile memory when you are done configuring.
+LABEL DESCRIPTION Interface Select the IPv6 interface you want to configure.
+Link-Local Address Manually configure a static IPv6 link-local address for the interface.
+Default Gateway Set the default gateway IPv6 address for the interface.
+When an interface cannot find a routing information for a frame's destination, it forwards the packet to the default gateway.
+Apply Click Apply to save your changes to the Switch's run-time memory.
+The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to begin configuring this screen afresh.
 Clear Click Clear to reset the fields to the factory defaults.
 Index This is the interface index number.
-Click on an index number to change the settings.
+Click an index number to change the settings.
 Interface This is the name of the IPv6 interface you created.
 IPv6 Link-Local Address This is the static IPv6 link-local address for the interface.
 IPv6 Default Gateway This is the default gateway IPv6 address for the interface.

-8.10.6 IPv6 Global Address Setup
+8.9.7 IPv6 Global Address Setup